WilleLX1/RegGhost/README.md

    .\Alpha\smaller_setup.ps1
    ```

-   * Installs encrypted payload and persistence without leaving any scripts on disk.
+   * Installs encrypted payload and persistence via registry—no scripts left on disk.

 3. **Automatic Execution**

-   * On next user logon, the Run-key stub auto-executes, decrypting and running the reverse shell.
+   * On the next user logon, the Run-key stub runs, decrypts payload in memory, and establishes the reverse shell.

 4. **Manual Testing**